Parth099/College-Notes/CompSci/CIS3207 - OS/readings/Week 10 - Swapping/OSTEP 22 - Swapping Policies.md

 ### Dirty Pages
 + Dirty/Modified Bit - Has the page been modified?

 If a page has been modified[^2], it must be written back to disk before eviction (expensive!).
 What happens if its not dirty?
-It can simple be deleted as if its needed it can be recalled from its origin.
+It can simply be deleted as if its needed it can be recalled from its origin.

 A dirty bit can be added along with the clock algorithm above.
 A dirty bit is set when a page is written to.
 The clock algorithm should be modified then to evict clean pages first and then dirty pages.